 Forensic Morgue Technician: Job Descriptions and Requirements

 Forensic morgue technicians assist medical examiners in duties related to autopsies and evidence gathering for law enforcement offices.
 They are trained to perform general mortician duties and aid coroners in post-mortem detective work.
+At least a high school diploma is required to work in this field, though employers may prefer an applicant to have some post-secondary education.

 Job Description of a Forensic Morgue Technician